jakobadam/sso-session-transfer-poc/README.md

 #### Enabling session transfer

-It is currently *not* possible to enable 'session transfer' through the Auth0 UI, instead, the Auth CLI can be used ( This is currently only supported with a commercial Auth0 license.)
+It is currently *not* possible to enable 'session transfer' through the Auth0 UI, instead, the Auth CLI can be used ( this is currently only supported with a commercial Auth0 license).

-For the native Android and iOS applications:
+For the Android and iOS application:

 ```bash
 auth0 login